Invasor-de-Fronteiras/mhfrontier-cq-tool/README.md

 ReFrontier executable is not in the correct location.
 Make sure `ReFrontier.exe` is in the **same folder** as the CQ Tool executable, not in a subfolder or a different directory.

-### "Failed to fill whole buffer" when opening a quest file

-The quest file is still compressed.
-You must [decompress it first](#decompress-the-quest) using ReFrontier before opening it in the editor.

 ## Contributions